google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

 How many emails or text messages do you receive in a day?

-Do you feel you spend too much time reading and responding to emails/text messages and too little time on business, important projects or your family?
+Do you feel you spend too much time reading and responding to emails and/or text messages and too little time on family, your business or other important projects?

 Take heart, you’re not alone!
 The email tips on this page will help.